MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 ## Edit items from the Question Library

-There may be cases where slight edits to wording can be accommodated without altering the meanin.
+There may be cases where slight edits to wording can be accommodated without altering the meaning.
 In these cases, Viva Glint is able to apply the item to benchmark data.

 Any item can be edited by hovering over and selecting the row that the item appears on in the Question Library.
 An *Edit Question* slider panel displays.
 From this panel you can: